curvednebula/apibake-js/README.md

         "face": "Courier-Oblique"
       }
     }
+  },
+  ...
 }
 ```

-Note: if font file is a collection (.ttc) font style must be also specified.
+Note: if font file is a collection (.ttc) - then font style must be also specified.
 Example:

 ```
  "font": {